Fantasy Football Auction Strategy: 25 Dos and Don’ts

 Dos and Don’ts of Fantasy Football Auction Drafts

 DO: Nominate players you don’t want early on in the draft – especially players that recently have injury news scaring you away completely.
 Ryan Mathews will be my first nomination.
 Get him out there early so people can spend money, while you sit back and wait for players you want.
-Another thought is to nominate a player like Robert Griffin III, who is certainly intriguing, but you know that people will get into a bidding war on for his services, and he’ll go for more than you’d pay (which should be $1, since he’s a backup Fantasy QB.)
+Another thought is to nominate a player like Robert Griffin III, who is certainly intriguing, but you know that people will get into a bidding war on for his services, in spite of coming off an injury.

 DON’T: Jump bid for no reason.
 Just because a $25 player is crawling upwards from a $1 nomination, be patient.
 Go $1 at a time.
 Let someone else jump the bid up by $10 or more.
 Worst case scenario is a little time passes and you eventually get your player at a good price, or you bow out.
 By jumping the bid up, you risk overbidding on a player you could have gotten cheaper.